startinmerc/strange-fauna/README.md

 * remove inCart from stock limit
 * save checkout info to redux
 * move from cart to wish if in localstore & OoS
+* Pagination in products

 ### Bigger Stuff
+* About sections
 * Scrollbar styling
+* React Router
  * Page transitions
-* Pagination in products
 * Showing/hiding components transitions
+* A11y audit
  * Review semantic HTML
-* A11y audit
 * Convert all components to functions w/ hooks